Les Misérables: The Staged Concert: The Staged Concert

 Due to the success of the production, producer Cameron Mackintosh added an extra performance on 2 December 2019 which was broadcast live to cinemas across the UK and Republic of Ireland, and released in North America on 8 December.

 The stage concert was due to return to the Sondheim Theatre for a limited run from 5 December 2020, this was extended and due to play until 28 February 2021.
 However the show closed as a result of the COVID-19 pandemic on 15 December after just 10 performances.
 It returned for a limited run between 20 May and 5 September 2021 with a renewed cast.
 The new cast featured Jon Robyns as Valjean, Bradley Jaden as Javert, Lucie Jones as Fantine, Gerard Carey and Josefina Gabrielle as the Thénardiers, Shan Ako as Éponine, Harry Apps as Marius, Jamie Muscato as Enjolras, Charlie Burn as Cosette, Earl Carpenter as the Bishop of Digne and understudy Javert, Cameron Blakely as Bamatabois/Babet, Nic Greenshields as Factory Foreman/Brujon, Connor Jones as Grantaire, and at certain performances Dean Chisnall playing the role of Valjean.

 Cast

-The all-star cast featured Alfie Boe as Jean Valjean, Michael Ball as Javert, Carrie Hope Fletcher as Fantine, and Matt Lucas and Katy Secombe as the Thénardiers.
+The show starred Alfie Boe as Jean Valjean, Michael Ball as Javert, Carrie Hope Fletcher as Fantine, and Matt Lucas and Katy Secombe as the Thénardiers.
 Additionally, Earl Carpenter played the dual role of The Bishop of Digne (which he took over from Simon Bowman) and Bamatabois whilst understudying Javert and John Owen-Jones played Jean Valjean for three performances a week.
 The orchestra was conducted by Alfonso Casado Trigo.
 The full cast (which also appears in the live stage recording) is listed below: